Dark energy model with very large-scale inhomogeneity: Introduction

 To shed light on the problems concerning dark energy, the authors investigated a model for dark energy with large-scale stochastic fluctuations assumed in an open universe associated with a specific inflationary scenario~\cite{scmde1}.
 These fluctuations will be translated into large-scale spatial inhomogeneities and time-dependent dark energy EoS in the evolution of the universe.
 In the present work, we consider a general dynamical model for dark energy with large-scale spatial inhomogeneities consisting of a scalar field $\phi$ by handling them in the framework of the cosmological perturbation theory.
 This model may introduce some observable effects on the anisotropies of the cosmological observations to address the problems concerning the dark energy property mentioned previously.

 The remainder of this paper is organized as follows.
-In Sec.~II, we propose a basic formulation for the model and its cosmological setups.
+In Sec.~\ref{sec:basic}, we propose a basic formulation for the model and its cosmological setups.
 Then, we use the formulation to derive the Einstein equations for the system as well as the equations of motion: for both the dark energy represented by the dynamical scalar field $\phi$ and the matter component in the late-time universe.
-In Sec.~III, we use the analytic approximations to solve for the equations in the limit $a \ll 1$, where $a$ denotes the scale factor of the universe.
+In Sec.~\ref{sec:numer}, we use the analytic approximations to solve for the equations in the limit $a \ll 1$, where $a$ denotes the scale factor of the universe.
 This is useful to determine the necessary initial conditions for the numerical solution to the late-time cosmological evolution of the system.
-In Sec.~IV, we consider the possible effects of large-scale dark energy fluctuations on cosmological observations, such as the CMB temperature power spectra and luminosity distance.
-Sec.~V is devoted to summarizing our results and brief discussions.
-The Appendices provide additional explanations for specific technical details.
+In Sec.~\ref{sec:appli}, we consider the possible effects of large-scale dark energy fluctuations on cosmological observations, such as the CMB temperature power spectra and luminosity distance.
+Section~\ref{sec:discuss} is devoted to summarizing our results and brief discussions.
+The appendices provide additional explanations for specific technical details.
 In Appendix~\ref{appen:matrix}, explicit forms of the matrices used in the definition of the perturbations are presented, and their relations with multipole expansion are discussed.
 In Appendix~\ref{appen:fluideq}, we show the consistency of the derived equations with previous works~\cite{scmde1,WHuthesis}, especially for the superhorizon Euler equation of the matter component.
-Appendix~\ref{appen:EOSCPL} shows the dark energy EoS and its relation to the Chevallier-Polarski-Linder (CPL) parametrization in our model \cite{ChePolar,Linde0}.
+Appendix~\ref{appen:background} provides additional details for the background solutions and the analytic approximations.
+Appendix~\ref{appen:EOSCPL} shows the dark energy EoS in our model and its relation to the Chevallier-Polarski-Linder (CPL) parametrization~\cite{ChePolar,Linde0}.
 In Appendix~\ref{appen:ld}, we show that our application of the model to the correction of the luminosity distance is valid and consistent with previous works~\cite{FS1989,sasaki1987}.
 Finally, in Appendix~\ref{appen:transf}, we present a helpful toolkit for transforming equations between forms with respect to different variables in our model.